sbos61/Crossover/README.md

 Output
 =====
-several Output types can be produced.
+Output can be produced in several way.
 Each output can be enabled independently of each other:
 - you can send results to NSCA server for each test (Nagios environment)
+- you can write results to .cmd file (useful in Nagios environment, in passive probe configuration)
 - you can print a single line results on screen for each test
-- you can have an HTML table with the result of all tests
-- you can have an email bearing all the alarms within each test run
+- HTML table (one line per each service)
 - screen shots can be taken where errors are detected.
 - .jtl files are left behind for each plan and they are overwritten when executing the next test.
   When running in "standAlone" mode (see below) a "plan name"-tot.jtl file is produced, holding all the results.